sgh185/crash/README.md

 - Shell navigation
 - Creating files and directories
 - Finding files, character sequences, patterns, etc.
-- Running basic executables and scripts
 - Understanding documentation with man-pages

 ### Day 2 — Structuring Applications
+- Running basic executables and scripts
+- Text editors (vim)
+- Scripting (with bash)
-- Version control with Git
+- Version control (with git)
-- Scripting with Bash
 - Makefiles
 - Compiling your code
+- Structuring a project
 - Writing (a tiny bit) of code in C

 ### Day 3 — Debugging
-- Overview of debugging strategies
 - Debugging with prints and assertions
-- Using breakpoints and GDB
+- Using breakpoints and gdb
 - Bisection
 - Finding memory corruptions with Valgrind

-### Day 4 — Profiling
+### Day 4 — Profiling and Tracing
+- Running time of applications
+- Traces (with strace and ltrace)
+- What's the bottleneck? (with gprof)
+- Callgraphs and related statistics (with callgrind)
--
+- Visualization

 ### Day 5 — Building Your Own "Profiler"
+- Building a "package"
+- Design choices and tradeoffs
+- Linker tricks (wrapping, LD\_PRELOAD)
+- A look at dynamic memory
+- The final artifact is a profiler to track the distribution of dynamic memory allocations.
+Students will build the profiler using C (using some starter code) and incorporate some of the concepts from Day 2 to create a distributable package/source.

 ---

-Designed by Souradip Ghosh, January 2021
+Designed by Souradip Ghosh, January 2021.
+See LICENSE.txt